‘Stripping has never been so hairy!’

 Strippers vs Werewolves falls apart because it doesn’t deliver enough of anything in either quantity or quality – strippers, werewolves, horror and comedy are all under/badly represented here.

-Overall, the film was a intriguing concept, however it lacks vital energies, basic technical polish and a sense of fun.
+Overall, the film was an intriguing concept, however, it lacks vital energies, basic technical polish and a sense of fun.
 A wasted opportunity.

 David Flint, MOVIES & MANIA

 “This low-budget British genre effort has an admirable streak of bloodied sweetness and decent performances going for it, but it’s also, frankly, a bit of a mess, and stronger on montages of characters getting ready for action than the action itself.”
 Kim Newman, Empire

 “… Strippers vs Werewolves is not quite as horrid as it might have been.
 Director Glendening (fresh off serious werewolf film 13Hrs, aka Night Wolf) manages to make the film look decent on a clearly minuscule budget.
 However, all the split-screen effects in the world cannot disguise a very poor script.”
 Screenjabber

 “If viewed kindly Strippers vs Werewolves isn’t that bad at all.
 It obviously didn’t cost very much, and while some of the storytelling at the beginning is a little awkward, once it settles down the film is far more watchable than a lot of DVD fare that’s currently available.”
 This is Horror